ralismark/micro/README.md

 A collection of tiny projects I've made.
 No guarantees on how well these work -- I might not have touched them in a long time!

+## tunnel-run - Transparently run on the mounted filesystem

+This is a command wrapper that runs the command over ssh if you're in sshfs, and locally if you're on a local filesystem.

+You can also symlink other executables to this script, and `tunnel-run` will transparently tunnel them, or call the underlying executable if running locally.

+Note that this does not detect what options were supplied to sshfs.

 ## mpp - MIPS Preprocessor

 A minimal preprocessor for MIPS (particularly SPIM, which lacks complex directives).
 Currently supports two extra directives: